nLab

 References

-The notion of hyperring and hyperfield is maybe (?) due to Krasner.
-An early reference is
+The notion of hyperring and hyperfield is due to Marc Krasner:

 • D. Stratigopoulos, Hyperanneaux non commutatifs: Hyperanneaux, hypercorps, hypermodules, hyperespaces vectoriels et leurs propriétés élémentaires (French) C. R. Acad.
 Sci.
 Paris Sér.
 A-B 269 (1969) A489–A492.